project2501/interface-design-workshop/README.md

-# interface-design-workshop
+# Interface Design Workshop

-Repository for my "Interface Design" workshop
+This a repository for my "Interface Design" workshop.

-This repository is helping me to keep my examples up-to-date and reachable for everyone who reads my blog or attend my workshop.
+This repository is helping me to keep my examples up-to-date and reachable for everyone who reads my blog or attend my workshops.

 I 'll update this readme as soon as I publish my blog-post.